Moesha: Syndication

 The show aired in syndication on UPN, Fox, and The WB affiliates.
 The series aired on WGN America (now NewsNation) from 2005 to 2008, The N from 2005 to 2009, Up TV, BET Her, and BET until mid 2016, Fuse until 2019, Bounce TV until 2021, and currently airs on Dabl since 2023.
 On Up TV, it was edited for content to make it more "family-friendly" and was often edited heavily for broadcast on BET and BET Her due to airtime constraints.

 In the UK, Moesha aired on Channel 4 from 1996 until 1998, with only the first three seasons being broadcast.
 It also aired on Nickelodeon from 1996 to 2000, who only showed episodes from the first four seasons which were edited so they would be more suitable for broadcast on children's television.
 Paramount Channel aired the series from 2000 to 2003, as did Trouble from 2003 to 2006.
-From 1 November 2019, the programme started airing on Trace Vault following its rebrand from The Vault.
+From 1 November 2019, the program started airing on Trace Vault following its rebrand from The Vault.

 Since 2008, the show has aired in international syndication in Spain, Portugal, Israel, the Middle East, Russia, France, Germany, Austria, the Netherlands, Belgium, Ireland, South Africa, Latin America, Brazil, and Australia.
 In Spain, it ran on Disney Channel from 2005 to 2011 in an edited format deemed suitable for children's television.
 In Italy the series currently airs on Canale 8.

-The series is currently streaming on Netflix in the US, while spinoff series The Parkers is available to stream on the platform as well.
+In 2020, the series was available on streaming on Tubi in the US, while spinoff series The Parkers was available to stream on Netflix.
 The series is also available to stream on Paramount+, BET+, and Hulu.